 Hit Up a Street Fair

 NYC's street fair calendar is in full swing all throughout July, with glorious sunny days to beckon you outdoors.
 Every weekend this month sees street fair options crop up across Manhattan, where you can revel in the warm weather, and take to the pedestrianized streets in search of food stands, bargain shopping, chair massages, live entertainment, people-watching, and more.
-Head to the Pride on Astor Fair or the Union Square/Broadway Festival on Sunday, July 1, or try the Great July 4th Festival on Fulton Street on July 4th where you can try new foods, buy art, and more.
+Try the Great July 4th Festival on Fulton Street on July 4th where you can try new foods, buy art, and more.

 Head Over to the High Line

-It's high time you checked out Manhattan's High Line has become one of the city's greatest attractions.
-Whether it's your first visit, or your hundredth, this celebrated urban park—elevated 30 feet overhead, atop a historic, once-abandoned, and now wonderfully reinvented railroad trestle—proposes one of the city's best green retreats.
-While following the nearly 1.5-mile stretch from start to finish (it runs from Gansevoort Street at its southern end, to 34th Street at its northern edge), there are several High Line highlights to be on the lookout for including art, food, street performers, and more.
+Manhattan's High Line has become one of the city's greatest attractions.
+Whether it's your first visit or your hundredth this elevated urban park, located on a once abandoned railroad trestle, is one of the city's best green retreats.
+Walk it from start to finish.
+It runs from Gansevoort Street at its southern end, to 34th Street at its northern edge.
+There are several High Line highlights to be on the lookout for including art, food, street performers, and more.